-According to the need for flexibility and agility as well as replying to upcoming challenges and needs; this plan will develop and evolve throughout the duration of the SAFETY4RAILS project.
-In practical terms, this strategic document will be updated on a regular basis, with the first update being delivered in M12 and the final update in M24.
+According to the need for flexibility and agility as well as replying to upcoming challenges and needs, this plan will develop and evolve throughout the duration of the SAFETY4RAILS project.
+In practical terms, this strategic document will be updated again at the end of the project on M24.